haba713/spring-boot-hibernate-issue/README.md

-# Spring Boot Developer Tools not compatible with Hibernate ORM
+# Using Spring Boot Developer Tools causes IllegalArgumentException when saving an entity with Hibernate ORM

 ## The issue

-Spring Boot Developer Tools breaks saving Java entities with Hibernate ORM by causing the following exception:
+Using Spring Boot Developer Tools causes IllegalArgumentException when saving an entity with Hibernate ORM.
+The following exception is thrown:

 ```
 java.lang.IllegalArgumentException: object is not an instance of declaring class